lodgeit-labs/accounts-assessor/wiki/Debugging.md

 ## `sources/config/worker_config.json`:
 	this is loaded by call_prolog on every request.

-* "DEBUG_OVERRIDE" : force passing `debug` goal to prolog.
+* "DEBUG" : pass `--debug true` to dev_runner.
+Causes SWIPL_NODEBUG to be off, --debug to be passed to swipl, and `debug` called as a goal.

 If unset:
 		* run_last_request_in_docker scripts have debugging on
 		* internal-workers as a service has debugging off